makyo/makyo.ink/content/publications/restless-town/index.md

 * **Every Angel is Terrifying** - Derek MacIver struggles to hold his life together through the ups and downs of bipolar disorder.
 * **What Defines Us** - Darren and his mother struggle with the rammifications of the past repeating itself.
 * **A Theory of Attachment** - Living with obsessive-compulsive disorder is tough without a support network, so when Sélène's changes, stress runs high.

+### Advance Praise

+> A glimpse at the inner turmoil cause by the modern world through a collection of unique characters exploring internal conflicts such as mental health, complex emotions, or the need for physical connection.
+>
+> -- Phosphor Wulf

+&nbsp;

+> Restless Town is an anthology about rebuilding.
+At its heart is grief, anxiety, and loss, and their intertwining with a life in transition.
+It’s a living heart, wrought into words.
+>
+> -- Anon.